openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/02-02-deploying-using-the-web-console/assignment.md

 The Git icon shown to the lower right of the ring can be clicked on to take you to the hosted Git repository from which the source code for the application was built.

-The icon shown to the lower left represents the application's build status.
+The icon shown in the lower left represents the application's build status.
 The icon will change from showing an hourglass, indicating that the build is starting, to a sync icon indicating the build is in progress, and finally to a tick or cross depending on whether the build was successful or failed.
 Clicking on this icon will take you to the details of the current build.

 Once the application is running, the icon shown on the upper right can be clicked to open the URL for the application route which was created.

-The ring itself will progress from being white, indicating the deployment is pending, to light blue indicating the deployment is starting, and blue to indicate the application is running.
+The ring itself will progress from white, indicating the deployment is pending, to light blue indicating the deployment is starting, and blue indicating the application is running.
 The ring can also turn dark blue if the application is stopping.

 Clicking anywhere on the area enclosed by the ring will bring up a panel giving details of the resources for the application as shown in the figure below.